SIVS-Lab/SIVSLab-thesis-template/README.md

     compile-thesis-from-scratch.pl   Full compile from scratch.
     latex-cleanup-tempfiles.pl       Delete latex temp files.

-## LaTex Tips
+## LaTex Tips (read the source code comments in these files)
+    thesis-example.tex  Thesis template.
     PH-latex-tips.tex   A few tips on writing in LaTeX.
+Compile with xelatex.

 # Note on version control
 Please do not place thesis.pdf or temporarily files like thesis.aux in git!